patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 ## Usage

-These best practice recommendations cover some of the most common UI scenarios and use cases.
+These best-practice recommendations cover some of the most common UI scenarios and use cases.
 For additional guidance, we also have recommendations for the use of specific [punctuation marks](#punctuation-marks).

 ### Buttons
 Avoid using punctuation in button labels.